INTERIORS SPOTLIGHT

 Eva Jiricna Architects is an architectural and design practice based in London with an international portfolio of residential, commercial and retail interiors; furniture, products and exhibitions; private and public buildings.
 The practice is at the forefront of innovation in form and technology, with highly crafted and detailed designs employing classic materials – glass, steel and stone – in a thoroughly modern language.
 We’d go as far as to say TIMELESS.

-JOseph, Sloane Street
+JOSEPH, Sloane Street

 The search for a connecting feature resulted in the design of a glass staircase that was practically a light ‘sculpture’, channeling the light from the very top to the very bottom.
 For the sake of speedy construction the staircase was designed as a kit of components to be assembled on site.
 The treads were used as a structural element and were suspended off the balustrading.
 The walls were finished uniformly in grey plaster, and furniture and fittings were manufactured from stained maple.